gcwilliams/simple-ioc/README.md

 ### A simple IOC container

-Written as a simple POC to see how long it would take to write an IOC container that would perform constructor only injections.
+A very simple IOC written for the fun of it...

-* First constructor injection only
+* Constructor injection only
-* Never used in anger
+* No need for annotations